Cartan Subalgebras for Quantum Symmetric Pair Coideals: Introduction

 In the final section (Section \ref{section:examples}) of the paper, we analyze in detail the quantum Cartan subalgebras for a family of symmetric pairs of type AIII/AIV.
 After a brief overview of the generators and relations for this family in Section \ref{section:ex_overview}, we present the $n=2$ and $n=3$ cases in Sections \ref{section:nequals2} and \ref{section:nequals3} respectively.
 For general $n$ (Section \ref{section:ex_general}), we give explicit formulas for a set of generators for the quantum Cartan subalgebra.
 We also establish a close connection between the quantum Cartan subalgebra and central elements of subalgebras of $\mathcal{B}_{\theta}$.

-We conclude the paper with an appendix listing commonly used notation by order of appearance along with brief descriptions.
+We conclude the paper with an appendix listing commonly used notation by order of appearance.

-{\bf Acknowledgments:} I especially want to thank Catharina Stroppel and Stefan Kolb for their intriguing questions and stimulating mathematical discussions that inspired me to think again about quantum symmetric pairs.
-I am also very grateful to the organizers Istv\'an Heckenberger, Stefan Kolb, and Jasper Stokman for inviting me to the Mini-Workshop: Coideal Subalgebras of Quantum Groups, held at the Mathematisches Forschungsinstitut Oberwolfach.
+{\bf Acknowledgements:} I especially want to thank Catharina Stroppel and Stefan Kolb for their intriguing questions and stimulating mathematical discussions that inspired me to think again about quantum symmetric pairs.
+I am very grateful to the organizers Istv\'an Heckenberger, Stefan Kolb, and Jasper Stokman for inviting me to the Mini-Workshop: Coideal Subalgebras of Quantum Groups, held at the Mathematisches Forschungsinstitut Oberwolfach.
+I would also like to express my appreciation to the referee for carefully reading this manuscript and providing insightful and constructive suggestions.
 Some of this work is related to open questions formulated after attending the conference (see \emph{An Overview of Quantum Symmetric Pairs} in \cite{Ob}).
 A preliminary version of the results in this paper were presented at the Joint Mathematics Meetings, Atlanta 2017.